Table of Contents

 Another advantage of aluminum is weight savings.
 An all-aluminum chassis can weigh in at well under half the weight of a comparable steel design.

 The subfloor is the horizontal structure resting directly over the chassis that creates the platform to build the entire trailer on.
 Without proper waterproofing, wood subfloors will fall-apart and decay over time.
 This is the closest design choice for building a house on sand that I can think of.
 Look for an all-aluminum subfloor and accept nothing less.
 This design will provide a strong foundation for generations to come.
-With a strong, lightweight, and timeless chassis design, the next spot to look for quality is in the framing of walls and roof.
+With a strong, lightweight, and timeless chassis design, the next spot to look for quality is in the framing of walls and roofs.
 There are a number of methods used here with clear winners.
 By far, the lowest quality and cheapest to build is a “stick-frame” all-wood construction.

-I shudder to consider that over 90% of all trailers built today use stick-frame walls and ceiling joists.
+I shudder to consider that over 90% of all travel trailers built today use stick-frame walls and ceiling joists.
 Witnessing a stick-framed travel trailer post major accident is all the proof I ever needed to swear off this type of construction.
 It’s hard to even imagine how a vehicle built out of wood was even approved for road use.
 Think covered wagon!

 It simply boggles my mind.
-Not only is this building method dangerous, but it is also highly susceptible to rot, decay and rodent infestation.
-In fact, most of the stick-frame trailers I have dismantled have serious structural and pest infestation issues.
+Not only is this building method dangerous, but it is also highly susceptible to rot, decay, and rodent infestation.
+In fact, most of the stick-frame travel trailers I have dismantled have serious structural and pest infestation issues.
 Another method is similar to this type of building but with light-gauge steel.
 This is far superior to wood as steel does not have the pest and decay tendencies of wood, however, steel framing is typically galvanized.
 This method is highly susceptible to rust and will not stand the test of time.

 This is quite possibly the most overlooked aspect for most travel-trailer buyers.
 Most trailer roofs are installed are either rubber, EPDM, or TPO.
 All of these are a composite material that is rolled down over the structure (often plywood sheets) to keep water out.
 In my experience, this construction method simply does not work.
 Water will leak inside from day one.
 Over the years, the sun will beat down on the roof and cause a slow decay and eventual failure.

 The only way to prevent this is to require the roof of a true luxury travel trailer is made from a stronger product that will not decay or break down.
 The best solution I’ve found is making the roof from 100% aluminum.
 A roof is the one area where water is most likely to find a way into the interior.
-To counteract this, it’s key to ensure that the roof is made from a single sheet of aluminum, with no seams, because seams on the roof are potential spots where water will find its way in over time and cause damage to the interior.
+To counteract this, it’s key to ensure that the roof is made from a single sheet of aluminum, with no seams, because seams on the roof are potential spots where water will find its way in overtime and cause damage to the interior.

 Wood easily degrades with repeated use, especially in a small space.
 Screws fall out, laminated panels come apart, handles fall off.
 The hardware is most important as well.
 Residential-style cabinetry hardware is simply not built to be used on the road.
-These hinges, handles and locking mechanisms will inevitably fail and require constant adjustment or replacement.
+These hinges, handles, and locking mechanisms will inevitably fail and require constant adjustment or replacement.
 With this type of hardware, it will be common to reach your destination and find several cabinets open and all the contents shattered or broken on the floor.

 I can only recommend one style of cabinetry – that is purpose-built for use in mobile environments, you guessed it, all-aluminum cabinetry.
-This style of cabinets has features like full-length piano hinges, full aluminum frame, and multiple positive locking mechanisms to keep the drawer and doors closed while the trailer is being moved.
+This style of cabinets has features like full-length piano hinges, full aluminum frame, and multiple positive locking mechanisms to keep the drawer and doors closed while the travel trailer is being moved.
 The surface of aluminum cabinets must be powder-coated as well.
 This all-aluminum cabinetry design is highly durable, very easy to clean, and will last a lifetime.

 Interior finishes are one major area where “looks can be deceiving.”
-In the trailer industry, the interiors of trailers are receiving visual makeovers and becoming much more in line with modern-day design needs.
+In the travel trailer industry, the interiors of trailers are receiving visual makeovers and becoming much more in line with modern-day design needs.
 But before buying a trailer, look a little deeper to understand exactly how the unit was built.
 Things to look out for include:

 - Most interior walls have nothing more than a one-eighth thick piece of cheap plywood with a faux wallpaper.
 Take another look at how these are put together.
 What trailer builders call “mechanical-fasteners” are in reality just staples.